Restore Earth. From darkness over the face of the deep to God’s Spirit moving over the water.

 The cause of this turmoil is the Serpent.

-But, Genesis 1.2 is not yet finished.
-The end adds a diametrically opposed new concept.
+But, Genesis 1:2 is not yet finished.
+The end adds an opposed new concept.

 1 In the beginning God created the Heaven and the earth.

 2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.

 This last little section of verse 2 turns full-swing to what God is now going to accomplish.
 The focus is entirely different.
 The first part shows Satan raising Cain (pun intended); the second shows God’s constructive intervention.
 A verse break at the end of “…the surface of the deep” might have been more accurate, but the translators would’ve needed to understand the context.

 On the other hand, we do find verses with the second part in opposition to the first, which we remember from our English classes are called antithetical poetry.
 All we need to know from this poetic narrative is that God has deposed the opposition, taken care of the hostile conflict, and now that we have the recap let’s move forward to the Spirit of God.

 Here are a couple of parallel contexts that assist us in comprehending the far-reaching utilization of His Spirit.
 “By his spirit he has garnished the heavens…” (Job 26:13).
 We’ve already seen this verse when Job is meditating on the role played by God’s Spirit during the creation.